HomeSpan/HomeSpan/docs/TVServices.md

 * `Characteristic::DisplayOrder()` - this TLV8 Characteristic is used to control the order in which linked Input Sources are displayed in the Home App
   * absent specifying the order with this Characteristic, the Home App will display the Input Sources in a random order within the selection section (under the power button), and in numerical order on the settings page of the Accessory based on the numeric Identifier for each Input Source
-  * the format of the TLV8 object use by this Characteristic is a series of TLV records of TAG=1 and VALUE set to the Identifer of an Input Source, interleaved with an empty TLV record of TAG=0 used as a separator
+  * the format of the TLV8 object used by this Characteristic is a series of TLV8 "Identifier" records with TAG=1 and a VALUE set to the Identifer of a particular Input Source; the "Identifier" records should each be separated by an empty TLV8 record with TAG=0
   * example, the following code snippet sets the display order for three input sources with Identifiers 10, 20, and 30 to be 20, 30, and then 10:

 ```C++